-CACI Life DAC (the Company) is a designated activity company incorporated in Ireland, with a registered office at Beaux Lane House, Mercer Street Lower, Dublin 2.
+CACI Reinsurance DAC (the Company) is a designated activity company incorporated in Ireland, with a registered office at Beaux Lane House, Mercer Street Lower, Dublin 2.

-The principal activity of the Company is to underwrite protection life insurance business in several European countries including France, Italy, Germany, Poland, Spain, Portugal, Belgium and Scandinavia.
-The Company operates on a freedom of services basis for consumer finance business and freedom of establishment basis for retail banking business.
+The principal activity of the Company is to reinsure protection life and non-life insurance business in several European countries including France, Italy, Germany, Spain and Portugal.